- » Key resources and services

-This project aims to reduce injuries and health problems caused by environmental factors in the Indigenous community of Cherbourg, Queensland.
-The project has a focus on unintentional injury and safety promotion and the key aspect of this project is that it is born of, and driven by, the Cherbourg community.
+This project aimed to reduce injuries and health problems caused by environmental factors in the Aboriginal and Torres Strait Islander community of Cherbourg, Queensland.
+The project focused on unintentional injury and safety promotion.
+The key aspect of this project was that it was born of, and driven by, the Cherbourg community.

-The project has identified five key areas for local action.
-These are:
+The project identified five key areas for local action:

-Examples of activities that have been put in place as part of the project are:
+Examples of activities that were put in place as part of the project are:

-The strategies and outcomes of the project are being documented so that they can be transferred to other Indigenous communities in Australia.
+The strategies and outcomes of the project were documented so that they could be transferred to other Aboriginal and Torres Strait Islander communities in Australia.

-The project commenced in 2008 and is funded for five years by Queensland Health.
-The Centre for Rural and Remote Area Health (CRRAH) from the University of Southern Queensland is monitoring and evaluating the project.
+The project commenced in 2008 and was funded for five years by Queensland Health.
+The Centre for Rural and Remote Area Health (CRRAH) from the University of Southern Queensland monitored and evaluated the project.